MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 * searched files for patterns
 * combined commands

-# cd and pwd (change directory and present working director)
+# cd and pwd revisit (change directory and present working directory)

 We have created files and listed files and folders.
 What if we wanted to create more folder and navigate to them like we do in Windows File Explorer or Mac Finder?
-We have a command for that too.
+We used that command earlier.
+Do you remember what it was?

 First let's find out where we are.